-1. What is vaginal burning
+1. What is Vaginal Burning?

 Vaginal burning is among the most commonly experienced discomforts in women.
 There can be various types of discomfort in the vagina – some include irritation, pain and soreness.
 Vaginal burning may be an acute burning sensation or a pricking feeling in the vagina or the vulva and clitoris.
 It may sometimes be accompanied by itching.
 The burning may subside spontaneously.
 However, if it persists, it is important to seek medical help since the underlying condition may worsen.